 The APA executed between GM and AEC contains a forum selection clause designating New York law as governing.
-And the Parties agree that there is no conflict of law between New York and Delaware law on the issues relevant to this aspect of the litigation.54 The Court therefore analyzes
+And the Parties agree that there is no conflict of law between New York and Delaware law on the

-52 SW (Delaware), Inc. v.
+SW (Delaware), Inc. v.
 American Consumers Industries, Inc., 450 A.2d 887, 888 (Del.
 1982).

 RLC has moved for an award of attorneys' fees and costs.
-An Order addressing RLC's request has been filed contemporaneously with this Opinion.
+An Order addressing RLC's request was filed contemporaneously with the Court's Opinion (Dkt. #651; Trans.
+I.D. #55067702) and is hereby WITHDRAWN.